 You can choose among a list of options which involve reading Chinese texts, discussing them, and writing tutorials.
-You will be asked to submit two 5,000 word maximum essays.
-The first essay will be submitted by 12 noon on Monday of week 9 of Michaelmas Term and the second essay will be submitted by 12 noon on Monday of week 9 of Hilary Term.
+You will be asked to submit two 5,000-word maximum essays.
+The first essay will be submitted by 12 noon on Tuesday of week 9 of Michaelmas Term and the second essay will be submitted by 12 noon on Tuesday of week 9 of Hilary Term.

-Each option consists of weekly 2 hour classes in the Michaelmas and Hilary terms, in which you will read original Chinese documents about your subject and discuss the topics, plus 4 tutorials for which you will be discussing your essay with your tutor.
+Each option consists of weekly 2-hour classes in the Michaelmas and Hilary terms, in which you will read original Chinese documents about your subject and discuss the topics, plus 4 tutorials for which you will be discussing your essay with your tutor.

-The option courses available in 2023-2024 will be:
+The option courses available in 2024-2025 will be:

-- Painters on Painting / Ceramics (Shelagh Vainker) - Literary Worlds and Cultural Flows in Pre-modern China (Cheuk-Yee Wai)
+- Painters on Painting / Ceramics (Shelagh Vainker) - The Art of Chinese Poetry (Ming Tak Ted Hui)